 Financial conflict is the number one cause for divorce in the United States.
-One of the greatest tests that any couple will face is how they deal with their financial problems.
-Since prevention is always better than cure, here are some ways to avoid financial problems in your marriage:
+One of the greatest tests that any couple will face is how they deal with their financial problems in marriage.
+Since prevention is always better than cure, here are some ways to avoid financial problems in your marriage.

 1. Discuss financial expectations